BozhenJIANG/KAN-ANN-for-STLF/README.md

 > Bozhen Jiang, Yidi Wang, Qin Wang and Hua Geng.
 "A Hybrid Kolmogorov-Arnold Networks and Artificial Neural Network based Model for Interpretable and Enhanced Short-term Load Forecasting."
 TechRxiv, September 6, 2024.
 DOI: 10.36227/techrxiv.172565795.51369458/v1.

-This ensures proper attribution to the authors and promotes the visibility of their research.